kishorenc/road/README.md

-#ROAD.JS

- helper for expressjs.

-##Features

-   * Specify routes in a separate file (routes.js)
-   * Wire your controller to your corresponding views using convention
+#ROAD

+A route helper for expressjs that allows you to have specific controllers mapping to their corresponding views by following logical conventions.
+See example application for use cases.
+You need express, and ejs available to run the example.

+##TODO

+	* NPM package

 ##License

 (The MIT License)

-Copyright (c) 2011-2012 Kishore Nallan  <kishore@kishorelive.com>
+Copyright (c) 2011 Kishore Nallan  <kishore@kishorelive.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the